davestewart/davestewart-content/content/index.md

 ---

-A London-based web app developer, currently building [Control Space](/products/control-space).
+A London-based web developer currently building [Control Space](/products/control-space).

-I pride myself on tight mix of technical + creative with a passion for [products](/products/), [innovation](/projects/) and [experimentation](/archive/projects/).
+I pride myself on a tight mix of technical and creative with a passion for [product](/products/), [innovation](/projects/) and [experimentation](/archive/projects/).

 <MediaGallery media="gallery" scale keep-alive />

 My commercial work is primarily enterprise [web apps](/work/) after years of agency [sites](/archive/work/) and before that titles [animation](/archive/work/animation/).

-I've recently resumed [writing](/blog/) which I absolutely love; expect clear, researched and actionable thinking.
+I've recently resumed [writing](/blog/) so you can look forward to clear, researched and actionable thinking.

 ---